 Photo credit Sam Kelman

-Goodman has written literary criticism, essays, interviews, and short fiction for international publications including the New York Review of Books, the Los Angeles Review of Books, Electric Literature, Literary Hub, Catapult, Harvard Review, the White Review, BOMB, The Common, ASTRA Magazine, and MOUSSE.
-She has been interviewed in the Paris Review Daily, Guernica, The Rumpus, The Millions, EcoTheo, and on NPR and the Commonplace Podcast, among others.
+Goodman has written literary criticism, essays, interviews, and short fiction for international publications including New York Review of Books, New York Times, Los Angeles Review of Books, Electric Literature, Literary Hub, Catapult, Harvard Review, the White Review, BOMB, The Common, ASTRA, MOUSSE, and RA Magazine.
+She has been interviewed in the Paris Review Daily, Guernica, The Rumpus, The Millions, EcoTheo, and on the BBC, NPR and the Commonplace Podcast, among others.

-She has worked in publishing for two decades as an editor with gardeners, horticulturalists, artists, farmers, essayists, cultural critics, designers, scientists, composters, seed savers, foragers, and fermenters, and books she has developed and edited have won awards including the James Beard Award, the American Horticultural Society Award, and the IACP award.
+She has worked in publishing for two decades as an editor with artists, activists, gardeners, horticulturalists, artists, farmers, essayists, cultural critics, designers, scientists, composters, seed savers, foragers, and fermenters, and books she has developed and edited have won awards including the CALIBA award, the James Beard Award, the American Horticultural Society Award, and the IACP award.
 She is currently executive editor at Timber Press.

 Please direct all literary inquiries to Sarah Bowlin, Aevitas Creative Management, sbowlin@aevitascreative.com